ChristopheGarcia1/Kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

 According to the analysis, the data showed that the play productions that were most successful started at less than $5000 dollars and there was a downward turn in success rates once goals exceeded $20000.
 The play productions that tried to push toward those higher goals and were successful are outliers and should not be accounted as reliable.
 However in most of these five figure drives, the failed kickstarters outnumber the successful ones.
-The analysis shows that while $10000 Louis's wants for her play, she has significantly higher chance of success is she can kickstart her fundraiser for $5000 or less.

 ![alt text](https://github.com/ChristopheGarcia1/Kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)